Edwin Flavell (British Army officer): Family background

 Flavell was born on 22 February 1898 at 15 Stansfield Road, Stockwell, London.
 He was educated at King's College School in Wimbledon, London.
 Flavell died on 29 November 1993 aged 95.
 Some sources give 8 November or 1 December 1993 as the date of death.

 He was the son of Edwin George Flavell and Emily Eliza Flavell (née Conquest) born 1870 and 1874 respectively.

 The 1911 Census, dated 2 February, shows his father was a commercial clerk and that he had an older sister named Constance Lillian Flavell (1896–1978).
 Constance was a cashier in a drapery store or manufacturing outlet at the time.
 Edwin's younger brother, George Channell Flavell, was born in July 1911.

 Edwin Flavell married Nora Alice Cooper in 1920, they had two sons and one daughter.
 Both of Edwin's sons served during World War II: Edwin James George "Ted" Flavell (1922–2014) was a Squadron Leader in the Royal Air Force and James Sydney Channel "Jim" Flavell (1924–2008) served as a 2nd Lieutenant in the 2nd Parachute Battalion – Middlesex Regiment.
 Both brothers were at the ill-fated Battle of Arnhem in 1944 where Jim was captured by Germans and remained a prisoner of war until 1945.
 In 1956, Ted carried out the first British air drop of an atomic bomb during Operation Buffalo at Maralinga, South Australia.

 Edwin's father died at the age of 49 in 1920.
 Six years later his mother, Emily Eliza Flavell, and his younger brother George, emigrated from England to New Zealand.
-They departed from Southampton, aboard the ship 'Hororata' on 10 April 1926, when George Channell Flavell was 14 years old.
-Now grown, the elder children Constance Lillian and Edwin William Conquest Flavell, remained in England.
-Edwin's mother died at age 66 in 1940 and she is buried in Auckland, New Zealand.

-Edwin Flavell married a second time in 1971 to Kathleen Emily Fenton an accomplished concert pianist.
+Edwin Flavell married a second time in 1971 to Kathleen Emily Fenton.

-In the Ickenham Lodge No. 5770 (Middlesex) Members' Record Book, at the Consecration of the Lodge on 27 February 1939, it is noted that his occupation was "company director", then living at his Hampstead address.